 This standard addresses accessibility requirements for the design and construction of new facilities, as well as the retrofit, alteration or addition to existing facilities, owned, leased or operated by the City of Mississauga.
-This standard particularly addresses the needs of persons with disabilities, including, but not limited to, persons with a mobility impairment, hearing loss/persons who are hard of hearing, vision loss/no vision, cognitive impairment, persons who are deaf-blind and persons with limited stamina and/or dexterity.
+This standard particularly addresses the needs of persons with disabilities, including, but not limited to, persons using a mobility aid, hearing loss, vision loss/no vision, cognitive disability, persons who are deaf-blind and persons with limited stamina and/or dexterity.

 This standard is intended to encompass the intent of the Ontario Human Rights Code, in terms of respecting the dignity of persons with disabilities.
-"The phrase 'respects their dignity' means to act in a manner which recognizes the privacy, confidentiality, comfort, autonomy and self-esteem of persons with disabilities, which maximizes their integration and which promotes full participation in society."
+"The phrase 'respects their dignity' means to act in a manner which recognizes the privacy, confidentiality, comfort, autonomy and self-esteem of persons with disabilities, which maximizes their inclusion and which promotes full participation in society."
 (Ontario Human Rights Commission)